 - Not peeing very often (fewer than 4 times a day)

-5 more tips to help people with dementia stay comfortable in hot weather
+5 more tips to help people with dementia keep cool in hot weather

 1. Make sure the person is dressed appropriately